Photonsters/photon-ui-mods/README.md

 - Open the back access panel of your machine and connect a network cable to your switch or router.
 - The machine should acquire an IP address and show it on the touchscreen.
 - Using Chitubox v1.4.0 (or newer), you may now select the IP address of your Photon and send print files over or start a remote print.
-- Info on Modding the Grill and connecting to the photon [here - FB Post](https://www.facebook.com/groups/AnycubicPhoton/permalink/1651711838306785/])
+- Some Info on Modding the photon back grill and connecting to the photon [here - FB Post](https://www.facebook.com/groups/AnycubicPhoton/permalink/1651711838306785/])